florentc/xob/README.md

 > "What happens if several bars are displayed at the same time?"

 You can run and distinguish two or more instances of xob with different styles (including color, position, extreme values, etc.).
 To do so, specify and use different styles from your configuration file (or use different configuration files).
 To prevent the bars from overlapping, make use of the offset options.
-For instance you can offset a bar to the top or bottom (see the following example configuration file).
+For instance, in horizontal mode, you can offset a bar to the top or bottom (see the following example configuration file).

     volume = {
         thickness = 24;